 Right now blogging with high-quality SEO and showing up on social media has worked the best.
 I publish and repurpose content on as many platforms as I can and drive traffic from those platforms to my blog, to the email list, and back around to the blog.

 This method really helps people see me as an authority and build trust.
 That's because I’m showing up with consistent messaging across all platforms.

 I built my course platform out on WordPress using AccessAlly.
 I LOVE it.

-Prior to AccessAlly, I was using a different course builder on WordPress and was not happy with how it worked.
-I swapped to AccessAlly in late 2019 and my sales immediately increased overnight.
+Prior to AccessAlly, I was using a different WordPress course plugin and was not happy with how it worked.
+I swapped to AccessAlly as my learning platform in late 2019 and my sales immediately increased overnight.